 About the Program

-This is the seventh in a series of symposia covering scrap substitutes and alternative ironmaking, which originated with a highly successful meeting in Myrtle Beach, S.C., USA, in 1993.
-This meeting was followed by others in Myrtle Beach in 1996, Trinidad in 1999 and Baltimore in 2004 and 2008 and 2012.
-These were initiated by the Advanced Technology Committee, which belonged to the Process Technology Division of the Iron & Steel Society (an AIST predecessor).
-This symposium, which is international in scope and participation, were associated with a high level of activity in research, process and project development, plant construction and start-up of direct reduction and alternative ironmaking processes.
-This symposium will focus on the following areas: successful projects/processes, the challenges of struggling processes, processes still under development and new approaches, and use of products.
+This is the eighth in a series of symposia covering scrap substitutes and alternative ironmaking, which originated with a highly successful meeting in Myrtle Beach, S.C., USA, in 1993.
+This meeting was initiated by the Advanced Technology Committee, which belonged to the Process Technology Division of the Iron & Steel Society (an AIST predecessor).
+This symposium, which is international in scope and participation, is associated with a high level of activity in research, process and project development, plant construction, and start-up of direct reduction and alternative ironmaking processes.
+This symposium will focus on the following areas: successful projects/processes, the challenges of struggling processes and those still under development including new approaches, and use of products.

 Who Should Attend